active volcano

 From this poem-tale featuring Narihira Ariwara, it is clear that Mt.
 Asama was called Asamatake or Asama no Utaki (Mt.
 Asama is called Asama Mountain in ancient times).

 Because the Japanese archipelago is located along the Pacific orogenic belt, there are many volcanoes, numbering more than 300.
 Of these, more than 40 volcanoes have been active since the beginning of time.
-Of these, 15 volcanoes have produced lava or pyroclastic flows during posthistoric activity.
+Of these, 15 volcanoes have produced lava or pyroclastic flows during post-historic times.

 Mt.
-Asama has frequently spewed lava since the beginning of the historical period.
-It has also frequently erupted in volcanic activity, spewing plumes of smoke hundreds of meters high, sometimes more than 1,000 meters, and causing cinders, ashfall, and blasts.
+Asama has frequently discharged lava since the beginning of the historical period.
+It has also frequently erupted, spewing plumes of smoke hundreds of meters high, sometimes more than 1,000 meters, and producing volcanic activity such as cinders, ashfall, and blasts.

-Many records have been kept of the eruption, including the 14th year of Emperor Temmu (686), followed by the first year of Tennin (1108).
-Among them, the great eruption of 1783 is known to have triggered the Great Famine of Tenmei, as the volcanic ash caused a drop in temperature.
+Many records have been left behind, including the 14th year of Emperor Temmu (686), followed by the record of the eruption in the first year of the Tennin Era (1108).
+Among them, the great eruption in 1783 is known to have triggered the Great Famine of Tenmei, as the volcanic ash caused a drop in temperature.

 Shirasu Plateau and Lava Flow Oni Oshidashi